New York Rangers: Playoff struggles (1980–1993)

 Frustration was at its peak when the 1991–92 Rangers captured the Presidents' Trophy.
 They took a 2–1 series lead on the defending champion Pittsburgh Penguins and then faltered in three-straight (some observers note a Ron Francis slapshot from outside the blue line that eluded goaltender Mike Richter as the series' turning point).
-The following year, injuries and a 1–11 regular season finish landed the Rangers at the bottom of the Patrick Division after being in a playoff position for much of the season.
-Head coach Roger Neilson did not finish the season.
+The following year, they missed the playoffs and head coach Roger Neilson was fired and replaced by Ron Smith mid-season.
+Smith was dismissed at the conclusion of the season.

-During this period, the Rangers were owned by Gulf+Western, which was renamed to Paramount Communications in 1989, and sold to Viacom in 1994.
-Viacom then sold the team to ITT Corporation and Cablevision, and a couple of years later, ITT sold their ownership stake to Cablevision, who owned the team until 2010, when they spun off the MSG properties as their own company.
+During this period, the Rangers were owned by Gulf+Western, which was renamed to Paramount Communications in 1989.